EU AI Act Article 4: What SMBs Need in Place — Enforcement Now Active

 If you operate in both the US and EU, training that satisfies Article 4 likely covers your US obligations as well.

-The enforcement date is weeks away.
+The remaining window before supervision becomes active is short.
 Here is what a minimum viable compliance posture looks like:

 The EU also provides free support through 251 European Digital Innovation Hubs (EDIHs) across Europe, with 80% offering AI-focused services — a resource worth knowing about if you have EU-based teams.